 Family Practice Inpatient Service.
 The Family Practice Inpatient Service provides a strong presence for Family Medicine in the UNC Hospitals system and has evolved into its present form over the course of more than a decade of development.
 A major portion of inpatient medical training for FP residents occurs on this service.
-Residents rotate through it for 8 weeks in the first year, 3 months in the second year and 6 weeks in the third year of residency.
-It consists of a broad spectrum of inpatient family medicine with educational emphasis on the management of acutely ill patients, selection of therapeutic agents, appropriate consultation, and skills in interviewing, physical exam and critical appraisal of the literature.
+Residents rotate through the service for 8 weeks in the first year, 12 weeks in the second year and 6 weeks in the third year of residency.
+This rotation consists of a broad spectrum of inpatient family medicine with educational emphases on the management of acutely ill patients, selection of therapeutic agents, appropriate consultation, and skills in interviewing, physical exam and critical appraisal of the literature.
 Multidisciplinary care is emphasized with case managers and pharmacists as key members of the team who actively participate in rounds.

 Family Practice Maternal and Child Health Service.
-The Family Practice Maternal and Child Health service provides the labor and delivery services for all patients who deliver in the FMC practice.
+The Family Practice Maternal and Child Health service provides labor and delivery services for all patients who deliver in the FMC practice and with our Underserved Track residents at Prospect Hill.
 Second and third year residents cover this service to complete their last two years of obstetrical training.
-The focus is on delivery of continuity patients whom residents have followed for prenatal care in their continuity clinics and care of the newborn.
+The focus is on delivery of continuity patients whom residents have followed for prenatal care in their continuity clinics as well as care of the newborn.
 The MCH service also handles the obstetrical care at the time of delivery for women who seek their health care at the Orange County Health Departments, Highgate Family Practice, and Chatham Primary Care practices.
-The service also provides physician backup to a freestanding birthing center operated locally by midwives.
-In the last year the volume has risen to about 450 deliveries per year.
+Additionally, our MCH service provides physician backup to a freestanding birthing center operated locally by midwives.
+In the last year, the volume has risen to about 450 deliveries per year.

 Other Rotations.
-Family Medicine residents also do rotations in other departments at UNC hospitals.
-The first year Emergency Room experience provides an opportunity to evaluate and care for emergent medical problems and learn how to make dispositions for their management.
-During Outpatient Surgery residents, spend time in the ER minor care area.
-In their second year, another month of pediatric training for the program comes in UNCH Pediatric Acute Care, where residents work shifts in the pediatric emergency room.
-Portions of the ENT, ophthalmology, dermatology, and sports medicine rotations also occur at UNC hospitals, satellite clinics of UNC and private practice clinics.
+Family Medicine residents also complete rotations in other departments at UNC hospitals.
+In the first year, the Emergency Department experience provides an opportunity to evaluate and care for emergent medical problems and learn how to make dispositions for their management.
+During Outpatient Surgery, residents spend time in the ER minor care area and with a local group of Urologists to learn how to perform vasectomies.
+During their second and third years, residents report excellent learning opportunities as they rotate through the Pediatric Emergency Departments at UNC and Wake Med Hospitals.
+Portions of the ENT, dermatology, and sports medicine rotations also occur at UNC hospitals, satellite clinics of UNC and private practice clinics.
 (To Index).

-- North Carolina's first freestanding Children's Emergency Department.
+- Wake Medi is home to North Carolina's first freestanding Children's Emergency Department.
 It is a national model and serves more than 40,000 children each year.

 - Mobile critical care services offering ground and air transport for adults and children.